aljanjic/cw-find-divisors/NOTES.md

 ## Plans

-- ✅ 'should return [3] when given 3'
 - ✅ 'should return [2,3] when given 6'
 - ✅ 'should return "invalid" when given string'
 - ✅ 'should return [3] when given 9'
 - ✅ 'should return [2,4,5,10] when given 20'
-- ⚠ TODO 'should return "13 is prime" when given 13'
+- ✅ TODO 'should return "13 is prime" when given 13'
+- ✅ 'should return "3 is prime" when given 3'